NKGachoki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 17-hidethisword contains script to display all lines in file /etc/passwd that don't contain "bin" pattern File 18-letteronly contains script to display all files starting with letters file 19-AZ contains script to replace all characters A and cfrom input to Z and e respectively File 20-hiago contains script to remove all letters C and c from input
+File 17-hidethisword contains script to display all lines in file /etc/passwd that don't contain "bin" pattern File 18-letteronly contains script to display all files starting with letters file 19-AZ contains script to replace all characters A and cfrom input to Z and e respectively File 20-hiago contains script to remove all letters C and c from input File 21-reverse contains script to reverse its input